EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 [Back to the Top](#steam-rom-manager-table-of-contents)

 ***

-### I hit remove all from settings, but the Entries weren't removed!
+### I hit the "Remove all added app entries" button, but the entries were not removed!
 [Back to the Top](#steam-rom-manager-table-of-contents)

-If you used the remove all button and entries weren't removed, but they were uncategorized:
+If you clicked the "Remove all added app entries" button and entries were not properly removed as shown in the image below.

 <img src="https://user-images.githubusercontent.com/1683513/236879948-2b1efe0e-c8d5-4697-bdaa-e64d49b3b843.png" height="300">

-This is due to some backend changes in a recent Steam Rom Manager update.
-The easiest way to deal with this will be to use the remove function.
+This is due to some backend changes in a recent Steam ROM Manager update.

+The easiest way to deal with this will be to use the "Remove from Steam" button in Steam ROM Manager.

+#### Option 1: Remove from Steam button

-Open Steam Rom Manager, make sure all parsers are enabled.
-Parse, then hit `Remove from Steam`.
+Open Steam ROM Manager, make sure all parsers are enabled.
+Parse, then hit `Remove from Steam` at the bottom of the screen.
 This should take care of it.
 For any stragglers you can remove them manually.

+See [How to Remove ROMs on a Per System Basis](#how-to-remove-roms-on-a-per-system-basis) to learn how.

+#### Option 2: Nuclear Option

-The other option (removes all non-steam entries, regardless as to how they were added):
+This option **removes** all non-Steam entries, regardless of how they were added to Steam.

-1. Exit steam
+1. In Desktop Mode, exit out of Steam
-2. Navigate to `~/.steam/steam/userdata/YOURSTEAMUSERID/`
+2. Navigate to `~/.steam/steam/userdata/YOURSTEAMUSERID/`:material-information-outline:{ title="~ refers to your Home folder" }
 3. Delete the `config` folder
 4. Delete the `760` folder
-5. reopen steam and validate it's all clean.
+5. Reopen Steam and validate that your ROMs were properly removed

 ***